aldoteran/asko_2024_datasets/README.md

 - the asko-2024 branch of the [usbl\_tools](https://github.com/aldoteran/usbl_tools/tree/asko_2024) package.

 Download the datasets from our OneDrive server [here](https://kth-my.sharepoint.com/:f:/g/personal/aldot_ug_kth_se/ElmUbhEgi4hJmvrfleEpzFIB8VFTXjCV7zBi3iisAOBAOw?e=FyPgI3).
+> [!NOTE]
+> We have issues hosting our datasets on the KTH OneDrive service, if the link above does not work, feel free to open an issue and we'll address it.

 Now, run a `roscore` in a separate terminal and get it out of the way.
 Set the rosparam `use_sim_time` to `true`.
 Next, run the RViz configuration from this repo:
 - `rviz -d /path/to/this/repo/config/asko_2024.rviz`

-For some reason that I don't understand, we must run the `robot_description` for both vehicles in order to set up their TF trees (somehow they don't get set up from the rosbags):
+Run the `robot_description` for both vehicles in order to set up their TF trees (somehow they don't get set up from the rosbags):
 - `roslaunch lolo_description lolo_description.launch`